ytakefuji/openai/README.md

 </pre>

 <b>
-19.* Breast cancer screening between 1994-2009 and 2007-2013.
-Use two sites and compare false-positive and accuracy.
+19.** Breast cancer screening between 1994-2009 and 2007-2013.
+   Use two sites and discuss false-positive and accuracy for comparison.
 </b>

 https://tools.bcsc-scc.org/dataexplorer/